prime31/Nez/README.md

 Setup
 ==========
 All Nez shaders are compiled for OpenGL.
 If you are on Windows make sure you start from a DesktopGL template, not DirectX!
 Nez only supports OpenGL out of the box to keep things compatible accross Android/iOS/Mac/Linux/Windows.
-Nez needs to have the DefaultContent/NezDefaultBMFont.xnb file placed in your project's Content/nez folder.
+Nez needs to have the DefaultContent/NezDefaultBMFont.xnb file copied or linked in your project's Content/nez folder.
 It sets up the font as the default for all text in it's debug console and for your own use.
-If you intend to use any of the built in Effects or PostProcessors you should also copy the DefaultContent/effects folder contents into your projects Content/nez/effects folder.
+If you intend to use any of the built in Effects or PostProcessors you should also copy or link the DefaultContent/effects folder contents into your projects Content/nez/effects folder.
 Be sure to set the Build Action to Content so they get copied into your compiled game.
 Your Game class should then subclass Core and call it's constructor.

-If you are on Windows (or using MonoGame 3.5), there is one more thing you have to do.
-In your Game class constructor or Initialize method add the following line: `Window.ClientSizeChanged += Core.onClientSizeChanged;` This will wire up the window resize listener that Nez requires.

 Using Nez with FNA
 ==========
 Getting up and running with Nez and FNA requires some minor changes to be made to work with the default FNA install.
 Once you have your FNA project working the following steps should be taken:

 - define the symbol "FNA" for both Debug and Release configurations